denoland/fresh/docs/canary/concepts/layouts.md

 ---
 description: |
-  Add a route layout to provide common meta tags, context for application sub routes, and common layout.
+  Add a layout to provide common meta tags, context for application sub routes, and common layout.
 ---

-An route layout is defined in a `_layout.tsx` file in any sub directory (at any level) under the `routes/` folder.
+An layout is defined in a `_layout.tsx` file in any sub directory (at any level) under the `routes/` folder.
 It must contain a default export that is a regular Preact component.
 Only one such layout is allowed per sub directory.

 ```txt Project structure
 └── routes